 For IT professionals in an increasingly competitive job market, having a cloud computing master’s degree is a huge asset in today’s increasingly digital world.
 Earning a master’s degree in cloud computing equips these technology professionals with a host of skills employers need.
 In addition, graduates of such programs will have the know-how to set up and operate cloud-based systems.

-According to industry analysts, the employment outlook for jobs in cloud computing is expected to be promising, and salaries continue to rise.
-As more businesses shift to the cloud, vendors will need to onboard more staff to keep up with demand.
-The growth of automation and related innovations is projected to create more opportunities in IT overall, too.
+According to industry analysts, the employment outlook for jobs in cloud computing is promising, and salaries continue to rise.
+However, as more businesses shift to the cloud, vendors will need to onboard more staff to keep up with demand.
+In addition, the growth of automation and related innovations is projected to create more opportunities in IT overall, too.

 Ranking the Best Master’s Degree in Cloud Computing Programs

 Security Degree Hub editors feature only accredited, reputable institutions, with programs ranked according to practical factors.
 Using data from IPEDS and Niche, editors rank master’s in cloud computing degrees according to cost, reputation, and salary potential.

 Students searching for a cloud computing master’s degree may want to consider the online Master of Computer Science in Data Science from the University of Illinois Urbana-Champaign.
 For breadth of study, this program requires one course in each of these four disciplines: cloud computing, data visualization, data mining, and machine learning.
 The MCS in Data Science does not require a thesis.
 Students learn about computational and statistical methods that are changing society and business.
 The coursework focuses on the ability to find meaning in a large set of data.
 Thirty-two hours of graduate coursework are required to complete the program.